Hernias are fairly common medical problems that can cause pain and other symptoms. In very rare instances, they can be life-threatening.

 Eliminate a Bulge

-Hernias are usually detected because they result in unsightly bulges around the abdomen or groin.
+Hernias are usually detected because they result in noticeable bulges around the abdomen or groin.
 Surgery involves pushing the organ or tissue back into place, eliminating the lump.

 Reduce Chance of Complications